camunda/camunda-docs-manual/content/reference/rest/external-task/post-bpmn-error.md

   </tr>
   <tr>
     <td>errorCode</td>
     <td>A error code that indicates the predefined error.
-Is used to identify an error boundary event.</td>
+Is used to identify the BPMN error handler.</td>
   </tr>
 </table>